Robert Blake (admiral): Final days and legacy

-In Literature
+In literature

 Blake is the subject of a poetical illustration that recalls his exploits in by Letitia Elizabeth Landon to an engraving by John Cochran after Briggs in Fisher's Drawing Room Scrap Book, 1837.

 Relatives

-Blake's brother, Benjamin Blake (1614–1689), served under Robert, emigrated to Carolina in 1682, and was the father of Joseph Blake, governor of South Carolina in 1694 and from 1696 to 1700.
+Blake's younger brother, Benjamin Blake (1614–1689), served under Robert, emigrated to Carolina in 1683, and was the father of Joseph Blake, who was appointed governor of South Carolina by governor John Archdale when he returned to England.
+Joseph's term lasted from 1696 to 1700.

-Blake's brother Samual Blake fought under Popham before being killed in a duel in 1645.
+Blake's brother Samual Blake fought under Popham before being killed during a brawl with a Royalist officer and his men 1645.

 A collateral relative was the historian Robert Blake, Baron Blake (1916–2003).